-The Toledo-Lucas County Health Department Emergency Preparedness team is responsible for preparing Public Health, its partners and the community to respond to adverse events that affect the public’s health in our community.
-Activities and exercises are planned in cooperation with the public, health care, safety and non-governmental organizations in Lucas County.
+The Toledo-Lucas County Health Department Emergency Preparedness team is responsible for preparing Public Health, its partners, and the community to respond to adverse events that affect the public’s health in our community.
+Activities and exercises are planned in cooperation with the public, health care, safety, and non-governmental organizations in Lucas County.

 Preparedness Begins with you

 Preparedness is everyone’s responsibility!
 Take small steps today for a safer and more prepared tomorrow.
-Click on a link below to learn more about preparing yourself for an emergency.

 Below are links to various resources from the Federal Emergency Management Agency to help you better prepare for a specific natural or man-made emergency.